At WMed, we are committed to living our Values in Action and improving our culture as we continue to grow.

 Psychological Safety is a concept that comes from the business world.
 Researchers such as Amy Edmondson, PhD at Harvard Business School have demonstrated that organizations where members feel comfortable being both ‘contributors’ and ‘challengers’ tend to have high levels of employee engagement and performance outcomes.
 Timothy Clark, PhD has developed a 4-stage model of psychological safety, which highlights how individuals first need to feel 1) inclusion safety, and 2) learner safety, before feeling safe to 3) contribute and 4) challenge.

-WMed kicked off a five-month Psychological Safety Initiative with a keynote address by Timothy Clark on Friday, January 15, 12:00-1:00.
+WMed kicked off a five-month Psychological Safety Initiative with a keynote address by Timothy Clark in January of 2021.
 Email firstname.lastname@example.org or email@example.com for a link to the recording.
-This event has been followed by four months of programming, each focusing on a different stage.
-Links to these events are posted in the Pulse calendar.
+This event was then followed by four months of programming, each focusing on a different stage.

 February → Stage 1: Inclusion Safety